How to Keep an Ant Colony

 Foreword

 This guide aims to generalize the process of ant-keeping, but it’s important to remember that ants are very diverse, and not every species, nor colony has the same care.
 Because of this, it is likely that you’ll encounter dilemmas that this guide cannot walk you through.
 In these cases, it’s always best to talk to a more advanced keeper, as they’re likely to have already gone through similar experiences and developed solutions.
 There are many online groups of ant-keepers who are willing to help.
-You can also contact info@statesideants.com for personal guidance.
+You can also contact info@statesideants.com for interactive guidance, or join the Stateside Ants Discord for quick help.
 Additionally, this guide does not cover the care of hyper-specialized ants, namely those of fungus-growers or social parasites.

 The Queen Stage